dynobo/noteto/README.md

 5. Export the template as `png`-image
 6. Save as `json` to load it later for further adjusments

 Copying the `png`-image to the tablet is *not* in the scope of NoTeTo.
-Use one of the available [tools for transfering templates to tablet](#transfer-tools).
+Use one of the available [tools for transferring templates to tablet](#transfer-tools).

 ## Development & contributing